Updated July 31, 2025

 The fact that it’s in a hotel makes Andwork one of the best options available because members can use the hotel rooms to take power naps or even showers.
 Of course, these options, along with the option to book private meeting rooms, are only available for month-long memberships and above.

 Andwork Shibuya has a lounge for hanging out and a kitchen that’s open to all members, and there’s even a terrace to get some fresh air.
-There’s also a free bar where you can get hot and cold beverages, and you can get free beer during the happy hour as well.
+There’s also a free bar where you can get hot and cold beverages, and you can get free beer during the happy hour depending on your plan.

 Creative Lounge MOV